kwalczak80/mx-monster/README.md

 ![Add review page](docs/images/existing_features/product_details_page/add-review-page.JPG)

 The user can also edit or delete existing reviews (CRUD functionality).
 Please note that logged-in users can only manage reviews they have written.
-When a user clicks the edit icon, they are taken to a page where they can edit the review they previously created.
+When the user clicks the edit icon, they will be redirected to a page where they can edit the review they previously created.
 Please note that the description section contains the current review description pulled from the database.
 Once the review is updated, a confirmation message will be displayed on the screen.
 Please read about the message system below.